 1. Understand that being fat is not a permanent state

-Finding the motivation start with understanding that you can do something about your weight.
+Finding self-motivation starts with understanding that you can do something about your weight.
 That’s a big part of what holds people back, the thought that they can’t do anything — but you can!

 2. Know that you deserve better